CARiSMA-Tool/carisma-tool/documentation/development.md

 7. Refresh the carisma-tool project.
 8. All errors should be resolved.

+To start your working copy of CARiSMA, right click on a plugin project, select "Run As" -> "Eclipse Application".

 # Creating a Plugin Project containing CARiSMA Checks
 1. Create a new Plug-in Project: New → Other → Plug-in Development → Plug-in Project
 2. Enter your plugin name.
 The convention is **"carisma.check.[pluginName]"**.